kscnl1n/tacctut-vs/READTHEDOCS_OUTPUT/_sources/Connecting to TACC.rst.txt

 Prerequisites
 -------------
 1. **TACC Account**
-    - Ensure you have an active TACC account.
+    - If you haven't yet, create a TACC account `here <https://tacc.utexas.edu/portal/login?from=/portal/>`.

 2. **SSH Client**
     - **Linux/macOS**: Use the built-in terminal.